box/developer.box.com/content/guides/box-mcp/remote/index.md

 2. Search for **Box MCP server** in the search field search at the top of the window.
 3. Hover on the **Box MCP server** application, then click **Configure**.
 4. In the **Additional Configuration** section, click on **+ Add Integration Credentials**.
-5. Enter integation name and click **Save**.
+5. Enter integration name and click **Save**.
 6. Expand details of the newly created entry.
 7. Copy the generated **Client ID** and **Client Secret**.
 8. Enter the **Redirect URI** provided by the external MCP client.
-9. Under **Acces Scopes**, enable **Content Actions**.
+9. Under **Access Scopes**, enable **Content Actions**.

 ## Add Box MCP server on the Client Side

-Exact steps for addig Box MCP server may vary depending on the AI platform.
+Exact steps for adding Box MCP server may vary depending on the AI platform.
 Refer to your platform’s documentation for client-side setup instructions.
 Check this sample code for reference:

 To connect to Box from the AI Agent platform, you need to: